 Qualifications for Admission to the Bar (American Bar Association Standard 504)

-The Law Center offers dual degree programs with LIU Post (JD/MBA), and with Stony Brook University (JD/MSW).
+The Law Center offers a dual degree program with Stony Brook University (JD/MSW).
 Through a cross-recognition of credits, students can earn both degrees in less time, and at lower cost, than if each degree had been taken separately.
 Students must apply separately to Touro Law Center and to the partner institution and be accepted by both.
 For details of the programs click here.

 Touro Law Center is accredited by the American Bar Association (ABA) Council of the Section of Legal Education and Admission to the Bar.
 The ABA Council of the Section of Legal Education and Admission to the Bar is approved by the U.S. Department of Education as the national agency for the accreditation of law schools.

 You can't vote if you're not registered.
 To register, contact your State Elections office, see https://www.usa.gov/election-office.
 Most states also accept the National Mail Voter Registration Form, http://www.eac.gov/voter_resources/register_to_vote.aspx, which allows you to register from anywhere in the US.
 It's important that you register before your state's deadline.
 Most deadlines are about 25-30 days before the election, but check http://www.eac.gov/voter_resources/contact_your_state.aspx to make sure you register in time.

 If you are living away from your permanent address, you can vote by absentee ballot (for information on where to get an absentee ballot: http://ezvote.org).
 Absentee voting allows you to mail your ballot to your local election center by Election Day, this year Tuesday, November 4.